narengan/cis/managing-for-reliability.md

 ## Setting up Global Load Balancers

-To get started setting up your Global Load Balancers, select **Global Load Balancers** from the navigation menu, as shown previously.
+To get started setting up your Global Load Balancers, select **Global Load Balancers** from the navigation menu.

  For detailed information about settng up and managing your Global Load Balancers, please [refer to this document]().